Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __special_treatment__
   - Type: string
-  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the mechanically impelled mixing (stirring) that are important for reproducibility and are not described by        the aforementioned metadata, they hould be explained here.
+  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the mechanically impelled mixing (stirring) that are important for reproducibility and are not described by        the aforementioned metadata, they should be explained here.

   </details>